~/swaraj.dev

 Insight

-When a screen transition or animation is in progress, any synchronous JavaScript work can cause jank.
-React Native's InteractionManager lets you schedule heavy tasks after all ongoing interactions have finished, ensuring the UI thread stays free for rendering.
-This pattern is especially useful for data parsing, image processing, or initializing large libraries right after navigation.
+When a screen transition or animation starts, any synchronous JavaScript work can block the UI thread, causing janky frames.
+React Native's InteractionManager lets you schedule heavy tasks—like data parsing or image processing—to run after all ongoing interactions settle.
+This pattern is especially useful for splash screens, list pagination, or complex layout calculations that aren't needed immediately.

 Example